dart-backend/angel/README.md

 ## IMPORTANT NOTES
 This is a port of Angel Framework to work with Dart 2.10.x and above.
 Dart version below 2.10.x is not supported.

+Branch: master
+- Stable version of sdk-2.12.x branch

 Branch: sdk-2.10.x
 - Support dart 2.10.x only.
 Use sdk: ">=2.10.0 <2.12.0"
-- Status: Working.
+- Status: Migration completed.
 Not all plugin packages are tested.

 Branch: sdk-2.12.x
 - Support dart 2.12.x.
 Use sdk: ">=2.10.0 <3.0.0"
 - Do not support NNBD
-- Status: Working.
-Not all plugin packages are migrated and tested.
+- Status: Basic and ORM templates are working with the core plugins migration completed.
+The remaining add on plugin packages are work in progress.

-Branch: adk-2.12.x-nnbd
+Branch: sdk-2.12.x-nnbd
 - Support dart 2.12.x.
 Use sdk: ">=2.12.0 <3.0.0"
 - Support NNBD
-- Status: To be available once all the dependency libraries support NNBD
+- Status: Not working yet.
+To be available once all the dependency libraries that support NNBD are released

-New features planned
+Changes involved:
+- Upgraded dependency libraries and fixed the deprecated API

+Deprecated features:
 - None

+New features:
+- To be decided

-To install Angel CLI, run the following command after install dart sdk `dart pub global activate --source git https://github.com/dukefirehawk/angel/packages/cli`
+To install Angel CLI, run the following command after installing dart sdk `dart pub global activate --source git https://github.com/dukefirehawk/angel/packages/cli`

-To use local development version of Angel CLI, run the following command after install dart sdk `dart pub global activate --source path ./packages/cli`
+To use local development version of Angel CLI, run the following command after installing dart sdk `dart pub global activate --source path ./packages/cli`